Woods quits Honda Classic with back injury

 “It’s too early to tell,” he said.
 “I need treatment every day until Thursday to try to calm it down and we’ll see how it is.”

-Woods last withdrew from a tournament at the 2012 Cadillac Championship, citing an Achilles injury which did not prove to be serious.
+Woods last withdrew from a tournament at the 2012 Cadillac Championship.
+He cited an Achilles injury but it did not prove serious.
 He bounced back two weeks later to win the Arnold Palmer Invitational.

-His early exit from the Honda Classic on Sunday was probably a precaution more than anything else, and it would be premature to speculate that his back will hinder his preparation for the Masters.

 Reporting by Andrew Both in Cary, North Carolina; Editing by Mark Lamport-Stokes